Havasupai: Government

+Map of the Havasupai Tribe and neighboring tribes.

 A seven-member tribal council, which handles most policy matters, is elected once every two years.
 It is led by a chairman who is elected from among the members of the council.
 The Bureau of Indian Affairs (BIA) is the entity charged with law enforcement and protection for the Tribe, while the Indian Health Service clinic provides health care and emergency services.